 While a lot of these settings will be unique to your new theme, you’ll probably at least want to make the basic layout of your site match your old theme.
 For example, if your old theme had a sidebar on the right side, you’ll want to configure your new theme to have a sidebar in the same general area.

-If you’re switching to Astra, you have the option to import just the Customizer settings from all of the Astra starter sites, which is a great way to quickly get the design that you want without overwriting your existing content.
+If you’re switching to Astra, you have the option to import just the Customizer settings from all of the Astra website templates, which is a great way to quickly get the design that you want without overwriting your existing content.

 Next, you’ll want to double-check your menus and reassign them if needed.
 You might not need to do this because WordPress will try to automatically assign them for you, but WordPress doesn’t always get it right.